jonnio/launchdarkly-homework/README.md

 ```shell
 ./gradlew clean bootRun
 ```

+### Login and Logout
 Navigate to [http://localhost:8080/](http://localhost:8080/) to login.

+Click the `Logout` link in the upper right of the menu to [logout](http://localhost:8080/logout) of the application and change users.

 # Technical Exercises
 The technical exercises will require logging in as different users.
 It will also require the use of the `ldcli` to